Los Angeles Chargers vs. Las Vegas Raiders NFL Week 4 Odds, Plays and Insights for October 4, 2021

 - Los Angeles has two wins against the spread in three games this year.

-- The Chargers have yet to cover the spread this season when favored by 3 points or more.
+- This season, the Chargers are winless against the spread when entering a game as a favorite of 3 points or more.

-- Los Angeles' games this year have not gone over the point total yet in three opportunities.
+- Los Angeles' games this year have not eclipsed the over/under yet in three opportunities.

-- In games that Los Angeles picks up more than 355.7 yards, the team is 1-1 against the spread and 1-1 overall.
+- In games that Los Angeles totals over 355.7 yards, the team is 1-1 against the spread and 1-1 overall.

-- The Chargers have turned the ball over one more time (4 total) than the Raiders have forced a turnover (3) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the Raiders.